tensorflow/community/rfcs/20190116-embedding-partitioned-variable.md

 #### Add Partitions in `experimental_create_sharded_variable`

-We will add `partitions` argument to `experimental_create_sharded_variable` method so that users can create different `ShardedVariable` with different partitions:
+We will add `partitions` argument to `experimental_create_sharded_variable` method so that users can specify a different `partitioner` for embeddings:

 ```python
 class ParameterServerStrategyExtended(...):